60-Day Shelter Limit For Migrants Should Be Revoked, 16 Alderpeople Say In Letter To Mayor

 The Pilsen shelter, which opened in October, has been the subject of complaints about health concerns and inhumane conditions.
 The building was housing more than 2,500 people as of last week, according to a city briefing report.

 Ald.
-Gilbert Villegas (36th), who signed into Thursday’s letter, said he agrees the city is not equipped to handle the people who continue to arrive here.
+Gilbert Villegas (36th), who signed Thursday’s letter, said he agrees the city is not equipped to handle the people who continue to arrive here.
 But that doesn’t mean migrants should be kicked out of shelters in the middle of winter, he said.

 “This is a federal problem that a municipality is being asked to solve, and we just don’t have the resources for it,” Villegas said.
-“So I get it from a from a budget standpoint, but from a humanitarian standpoint, we got to make sure that we’re acting as a welcoming city.”
+“So I get it from a budget standpoint, but from a humanitarian standpoint, we got to make sure that we’re acting as a welcoming city.”

 An estimated 34,887 asylum seekers have arrived in Chicago since August 2022, according to daily census numbers provided by a city spokesperson.
 About 14,337 people are living in a temporary shelter or at O’Hare Airport.